blinkinput/blinkinput-android/templatingAPI/templatingAPI.md

 ![Front side of the old Croatian ID card](images/oldFront.jpg)
 ![Front side of the new Croatian ID card](images/newFront.jpg)

-We will have two different `TemplatingClasses`, one for old and one for new version of the document.
+We will have two different `TemplatingClasses`, one for the old and one for the new version of the document.
 First, we will define locations of document number on both old and new versions of ID and then `TemplatingClassifier` will tell us whether the scanned document belongs to the associated `TemplatingClass`.
 After classifications, the recognizer will be able to use correct locations for each document version to extract information.

 In templating API utility class [CroatianIDFrontSideTemplatingUtil.java](https://github.com/blinkinput/blinkinput-android/blob/master/BlinkInputSample/BlinkInputTemplatingSample/src/main/java/com/microblink/util/templating/CroatianIDFrontSideTemplatingUtil.java) there are methods which configure all needed components for the final implementation of the recognizer.
 They are called in the following order: